 Regulatory Documents

 Regulatory medical writing is a form of technical writing that regulatory agencies need in the approval process for medical devices and drugs.
-It is the most formal type of medical writing that relies a lot on concise facts.
-Regulatory writers are important for any company in the pharmaceutical industry.
+It is the most formal type of medical writing, relying heavily on concise facts.
+Regulatory writers are essential to any pharmaceutical company.
 They write and edit documents for regulatory submissions, such as for marketing acceptance of new drugs or to perform new clinical trials.
 Some regulatory submission documents are Common Technical Documents (CTD), package inserts of drugs, subject narratives, annual reports, etc.

 If you think medical writing focuses on just a single thing, you are wrong.
 There is a lot happening in the medical and healthcare communication industry, and medical writers’ work focuses on various things.
 Here is what medical writing focuses on: